 Another thing that I probably have too much of already are clothes in white.
 Most especially in a tropical country, white is always a good color to wear because it’s doesn’t retain heat and is easy enough to layer under a sweater or jacket when it rains.
 In particular, I’ve always liked plain white t-shirts because they’re even more versatile.

-When my dad introduced me to Jun De Leon, (this amazing Filipino photographer) a few years ago, he mentioned that Jun was always in a white t-shirt and I felt it was such a strong fashion statement.
-Similarly, my pseudo husband Stef, (who is one of the most fashionable people I know) went through a phase where he would wear only white V-neck shirts to school, and I thought he perenially looked great.
-Now I don’t think I’d be able to do something as extreme as wearing nothing but white V-neck shirts all the time, but I do think it’s the best type of clothing to wear on days where you can’t, or simply don’t, feel like putting an entire outfit together.
+When my dad introduced me to Jun De Leon, (this amazing Filipino photographer) a few years ago, he mentioned after that Jun was always in a white t-shirt and I felt it was such a strong fashion statement.
+Similarly, my pseudo husband and best friend Stef, (who is one of the most fashionable people I know) went through a phase where he would wear only white V-neck shirts to school, and I thought he just always looked great in them.
+Now I don’t think I’d be able to do something as extreme, or rather toned down, as wearing nothing but white V-neck shirts all the time, but I do think it’s the best type of clothing to wear on days where you can’t, or simply don’t, feel like putting an entire outfit together.

 I’m Home from Boracay, a trip I think was far too fun for me to even attempt to put to words.
 So I guess I’ll let the mediocre, bordering on crappy photos I took speak for themselves once I get around to posting them.
 While on the flight home to Manila I did however scribble on the back of an old receipt things I liked particularly about the trip: